COVID-19 pandemic in Punjab, India: COVID Care Centres for under-60 mild/asymptomatic patients

 Punjab Government has enlarged its COVID care limit with respect to admitting patient under-60 of mild/asymptomatic.
 To match these needs government has established new Level-1 COVID Care Centres (CCCs) in 10 districts across the state.
 The capacity of these centres is 7520 beds.
 These centres are running in educational institutes to the limit of 7000 beds which can be upgraded to 28000 beds if there is a spike in cases further.
-Helpline numbers 104, 0172–2920074, 1800-180-4104 for consultation.

 Impact

 Education

 On 13 March 2020, The Punjab governments declared holidays in all schools and colleges until 31 March.
 On 19 March, Punjab School Education Board postponed all Board Exams of 10th and 12th classes.
-Punjab Government has preferred to cancel the pending examinations of different classes which were prior declared to be led after July 15 by Punjab School Education Board (PSEB) and PSEB will announce the marks on the basis of credit carry formula.
+Punjab Government has preferred to cancel the pending examinations of different classes which were prior declared to be led after 15 July by Punjab School Education Board (PSEB) and PSEB will announce the marks on the basis of credit carry formula.

 On 25 July 2020, CM Punjab confirmed that no government/public school will not be going to charge any sort of admission, re-admission or tuition fee in session 2020-21 from students on the basis of coronavirus crisis.
 These announcements have been made in #AskCaptain session on 25 July 2020.

 According to the Unlock 3.0 guidelines, all educational institute including public and private will be closed until 31 August.
 Perhaps, online education can be continued.
 All examinations including universities, board or entrance are allowed with physical distancing policy.